-a) Click Add under the Accepted Community Names list.

-The SNMP Service Configuration window appears.

-b) Type the community name of a system that is able to manage your system (the default is public) in the Community Name box and click Add.
+- a.
+Click Add under the Accepted Community Names list.
+The SNMP Service Configuration window is displayed. - b.
+Type the community name of a system that is able to manage your system (the default is public) in the Community Name box and click Add.

-The SNMP Service Properties window appears.
+The SNMP Service Properties window is displayed.